 The following activities will generally not be considered for funding:

-- projects primarily to meet regulatory requirements
+- projects primarily to meet regulatory requirements.

-- requests for retrospective funding where projects have been completed or have commenced prior to receiving funding approval
+- requests for retrospective funding where projects have been completed or have commenced prior to receiving funding approval.

-- purchase of land
+- purchase of property.

-2.4 Who can apply
+Who can apply?

 Applications will be considered from:

-- private sector businesses and agencies
+- private sector businesses

 - business and industry groups including: